open-learning-exchange/open-learning-exchange.github.io/pages/crowdinintegration.md

 [Google Doc](https://docs.google.com/document/d/1gsDmBSq5Tu1G_Ei1CfTRUuvvwpAWUPhHYr2UYESwISI/edit?usp=sharing)
 # Crowdin Integration

-## Objectives:
+## Objective:

-There are two objectives for this assignment:

-1. Provide exactly one screenshot for the strings in BeLL app, and tag it.
+* Provide exactly one screenshot for the strings in BeLL app, and tag it.
-2. Write good description of the strings in Context.
+* Write good description of the strings in Context.

-These objectives are going to make sense as you go through the steps.
+These objectives will make more sense as you go through the steps.
 Before we get to the steps, you should know what strings are, and what tagging is.

 ### Strings:
 >A string is a word or a sentence that describes the functionality of a button, or the title of a page on BeLL app.
 See the figure below.
 It shows the different strings on the main page of Bell App.
 Strings are highlighted with red squares.